reactjs/react.dev/content/docs/reference-dom-elements.md

 ### value

-The `value` attribute is supported by `<input>` and `<textarea>` components.
+The `value` attribute is supported by `<input>`, `<textarea>` and `<select>` components.
 You can use it to set the value of the component.
 This is useful for building controlled components. `defaultValue` is the uncontrolled equivalent, which sets the value of the component when it is first mounted.

 ## All Supported HTML Attributes